int-code/Ecommerce-site-scraping/README.md

 # Ecommerce-site-scraping
-A scrapper to scrap an e-commerce site(https://in.seamsfriendly.com/) to get all listings of shorts
+A scrapper to scrap an e-commerce site ([seamsfriendly.com](https://in.seamsfriendly.com/)) to get all listings of shorts

+The output files (in json and csv formats) include:
+- Title of product
+- Description_1
+- Description_2
+- Price
+- List of image urls of all available pictures